grenault73/hss-analyser/README.md

 The analyser returns:
 - The informations about defectuous manifests (url, defect infos).
-- The errors about manifest loading / parsing / analyse (if in verbose mode).
+- The errors about manifest loading / parsing / analyse (if in debug mode).

 ## Options